-The transplant team at UC San Diego Health are skilled in the complex care of living donors.
-Our interdisciplinary team includes dedicated living donor specialists who provide medical, surgical and psychological support for potential donors.
+The transplant team at UC San Diego Health is skilled in the complex care of living donors.
+Our interdisciplinary team includes living donor specialists who provide medical, surgical and psychological support for potential donors.

 The Benefits of Living Kidney Donation

 In California, kidney transplant candidates sometimes wait up to 10 years for a kidney transplant from a deceased donor.
 Living donation is an extraordinary, lifesaving option that helps eliminate the risks of waiting.

 Start the process of becoming a living kidney donor by completing this

 - Kidneys from living donors last longer than kidneys from deceased donors resulting in a significant increase in long-term survival for recipients.

 - Recipients of living donors receive transplants before they start on dialysis or earlier into the start of dialysis treatment, which increases their life span.

 - Surgery can be scheduled at a time that is convenient for both the recipient and the donor.